vis-kid/octopress_drafts_previewer/source/_posts/2015-12-28-Middleman-Basics-05-Podcast-03.markdown

 + ### Index List Player

 As you can see, were are missing the audio widget and the length of the displayed post is not ideal for an index list.
 Let’s fix that next.
 I want to use the smaller SoundCloud player to display the podcast episode in the index list.
 Therefore it does not make sense to extract a partial for the player for both the index and the detail page—each page needs their own widget.
 If you like to use only one of the players for both layouts you should definitely extract a partial for it.
-I’ll leave that steop to you since you already learned how this is done.
+I’ll leave that step to you since you already learned how this is done.

 ##### source/index.html.erb